cwoodza/pldf/README.md

 mydf.filter("col1", 3)
 ```

 In addition, filter includes a flexible filterFn function that allows for user specified conditions.
-These conditions should be written as a condition that evaluates up to two values from a set of columns, and returns a boolean.
+These conditions should be written as a condition that evaluates up to two values from a set of columns, and returns a Boolean.

 ```js
 // User specified way to filter for rows with equal values